New Report: Shifting Funds from the Police to the People

 Racism on Trial is a campaign initiated by Justice Collective to reveal and resist racism in Germany’s criminal legal system.

 Each year, criminal courts in Germany fine, jail, and sentence to probation hundreds of thousands of people.
 While powerful actors in our society frequently call on policing, criminalization, and punishment to address societal harms, these measures do not solve underlying problems.
-Because of systemic factors, people from racialized groups and migrants bear the brunt of this punishment.
+Because of systemic factors, people from racialized groups and migrants bear the brunt of these measures.

 At the same time, politicians and media outlets spread false narratives about “migrant crime”, holding impacted communities responsible for their own criminalization.
 These narratives stigmatize racialized people and provide justification for punitive policies all the while obscuring the harmful impacts of the criminal legal system, including on migrants.